top of page

 Education

-• Master of Science in Microbiology, 2003-2005, from Department of Microbiology, University of Delhi, South Campus, Delhi, India
+• Master of Science in Microbiology, 2003-2005, from the Department of Microbiology, University of Delhi, South Campus, Delhi, India.

 RECENT ARTICLES